Skip to Content

 If you choose to use mulch in your potty area, look for undyed mulch.
 Also don’t use cocoa bean mulch or pine needle much as it is dangerous if ingested.
 Before selecting any mulch do your homework to make sure it will not harm your pup.

 As you can see from our inspirational photos, artificial grass is a popular choice for dog potty areas, but it requires careful installation to be effective.
-Because it doesn’t absorb liquids, ensuring a proper drainage system is crucial to handle both urine and rainwater effectively.
+Since it doesn’t absorb liquids, ensuring proper drainage is crucial to handle both urine and rainwater effectively.

 Additionally, one should be mindful that artificial grass can heat up in warm weather or when directly exposed to sunlight, which might be uncomfortable for your dog.